The Madness (The Madness album): Production and recording

+The album began with 32 songs and ideas, whittled down to 20 tracks, then tightened to the 15 that were released.
 Some of the songs that appeared on the album were re-recorded from the demos of the 1986 Madness sessions.
 In "I Pronounce You" the lyrics concern a bride's feelings on the eve of her arranged marriage.
 To add a Middle Eastern feel to the song, Foreman (in addition to his usual guitar) played sitar, an instrument he had used on previous Madness albums; the track also features tabla.
 The track "Song in Red" was reportedly written by Smyth about a cousin who died young.
 "Gabriel's Horn" was recorded in 1986 when the group were working on the never-completed Lost in the Museum album, and this demo version appeared as a track on the 1992 re-issue of the Madness single "House of Fun".